X

 Onryo in Noh

-Most of the characters in Noh play are Onryo and there are numerous Noh masks that represent Onryo as we have seen above.
+Most of the characters in the Noh play are Onryo, and numerous Noh masks represent Onryo, as we have seen above.

-He talks about his past glory and later he, Onryo appears with his original appearance, talks about his grudge and dreadful sufferings.
-In the end, the priest releases Onryo from sufferings.
+He talks about his past glory, and later, Onryo, appears with his original appearance, and talks about his grudge and dreadful sufferings.
+In the end, the priest releases Onryo from suffering.

 There is a risk to be possessed by Onryo if an actor is not protected.
-Noh masks are the object of to which a spirit is summoned, while they are the boundary to protect actors not to be possessed.
+Noh masks are the objects to which a spirit is summoned, while they are the boundary to protect actors from being possessed.

-Noh Masks themselves are kami (deities) and the objects to which a spirit is drawn or summoned.
+Noh Masks are kami (deities) and the objects to which a spirit is drawn or summoned.

-Zeami, the master of Noh, made it possible to perform Onryo stories as entertainment by using Mugen-Noh method which has masks to draw divine or grudge spirit to it.
+Zeami, the master of Noh, made it possible to perform Onryo stories as entertainment by using the Mugen-Noh method, with masks to draw divine or grudge spirits.

-Performing the Onryo story in Noh is the way of the repose of souls.
+Performing the Onryo story in Noh is the way of reposing souls.

 References